MaWoe/liskov-and-abstract-factory/README.md

 While I have been stuck in the PHP world for decades I never came to explain this problem to someone who works with a programming language that supports generics.
 I was also lazy and never outlined the problem in real code but talked about it only.

 Finally, a few weeks ago I sat down and wrote down the problem in detail in the form of this little project.
 I showed it to my friend Yilmaz who happens to be a skilled Java developer.
 And voilà: After almost a decade of wondering he gave me the right hints (thank you a lot for that :pray: :pray: :pray:).
-You can see his initial pull request [here](https://github.com/MaWoe/liskov-and-abstract-factory/pull/1).
+You can see his original pull request [here](https://github.com/MaWoe/liskov-and-abstract-factory/pull/1).

 While the down-casting approach is located in package `barbara` the generic solution can be found in package `barbaraGeneric`.